Judean Civil War: War

 After Alexander succeeded early in the war, the rebels relocated to Sepphoris, in the heavily pro-Pharisee region of Galilee, and appealed for Seleucid assistance.
 Judean insurgents joined forces with Demetrius III Eucaerus to fight against Alexander.
-Alexander had gathered six thousand, two hundred mercenaries and twenty thousand Jews for battle as Demetrius had forty thousand soldiers and three thousand horses.
-There were attempts from both sides to persuade each other to abandon positions but were unsuccessful.
+Alexander had gathered six thousand two hundred mercenaries and twenty thousand Jews for battle, while Demetrius had forty thousand soldiers and three thousand horses.
+There were attempts from both sides to persuade each other to abandon their positions, but they were unsuccessful.
 The Seleucid forces defeated Alexander at Shechem, and all of Alexander's mercenaries were killed in battle.
 This defeat forced Alexander to take refuge in the mountains.
-In sympathy towards Alexander, six thousand Judean rebels ultimately returned to him.
-In fear of this news, Demetrius withdrew.
-Nevertheless, war between Alexander and the rebels who returned to him continued.
+In sympathy for Alexander, six thousand Judean rebels ultimately returned to him.
+Demetrius withdrew in fear upon hearing this news.
+Nevertheless, the war between Alexander and the rebels who returned to him continued.
 They fought until Alexander achieved victory.
 Most of the rebels died in battle, while the remaining rebels fled to the city of Bethoma until they were defeated.

 Aftermath

-Alexander brought the surviving rebels back to Jerusalem where he had eight hundred Jews, primarily Pharisees, crucified.
-Before their deaths, Alexander had the rebels' wives and children executed before their eyes as Alexander ate with his concubines.
-Alexander later returned the land he had seized from the Nabateans in order to have them end their support for the Jewish rebels.
+Alexander brought the surviving rebels back to Jerusalem, where he had eight hundred Jews, primarily Pharisees, crucified.
+Before their deaths, Alexander had the rebels' wives and children executed before their eyes as he ate with his concubines.
+Alexander later returned the land he had seized from the Nabateans to have them end their support for the Jewish rebels.
 The remaining rebels, who numbered eight thousand, fled by night in fear of Alexander.

 However, Alexander's military victory failed to translate into a political one.
-In 87 BC, Alexander's queen, Salome Alexandra, was the sister of deputy Pharisee leader Simeon ben Shetach, and ordered Simeon's return from exile in Egypt.
-In a soft coup, Simeon and Alexandra forced Alexander to relinquish most of his power, and by 80 BC the Pharisees had retaken control of the Great Sanhedrin with Simeon as Nasi (literally "President," but equivalent to modern "Prime Minister"), while the King was served mainly as head of the Judean army.
-Alexander Jannaeus died in 76 BC, making Salome Alexandra Queen Regnant of Judea, and assassinations of Sadducee leaders who had served in the civil war became common.
+In 87 BCE, Alexander's queen, Salome Alexandra, was the sister of deputy Pharisee leader Simeon ben Shetach, and she ordered Simeon's return from exile in Egypt.
+In a soft coup, Simeon and Alexandra forced Alexander to relinquish most of his power, and by 80 BCE, the Pharisees had retaken control of the Great Sanhedrin, with Simeon as Nasi (literally "President," but equivalent to modern "Prime Minister"), while the King served mainly as head of the Judean army.
+Alexander Jannaeus died in 76 BCE, making Salome Alexandra Queen Regnant of Judea, and assassinations of Sadducee leaders who had served in the civil war became common.
 These retributions would later contribute to the Hasmonean Civil War.